Why it's called Ask The W

 The short answer

-Bring decision intelligence into your product judgement.
+Bring decision intelligence into your product decisions.

 Ask The W is opening enterprise access for teams coordinating strategy, execution, and AI-agent work.